 Earlier this spring my family traveled to the Verde Valley area of Arizona to ride the Verde Canyon Railroad and visit Montezuma’s Castle.
-For some reason I forgot to blog about it until I received a few inquires from readers wanting to know when I would be doing another post featuring historical architecture.
-Better late than never! 🙂
+For some reason, I forgot to blog about it until I received a few inquiries from readers wanting to know when I would be doing another post featuring historical architecture.
+Better late than never!

 Montezuma’s castle is an impressive 20 room, 5 story structure built 70 feet off of the ground.
 It is located in the recess of a white limestone cliff.
 The cliff dwelling was created by the Pre~ Columbian Sinagua Indians in the 12th to 14th centuries.
 The castle was named for the Aztec emperor by European Americans who mistakenly thought it was created by the Aztec people.